OpenData-tu/documentation/07-Database.md

 ## Overview

+The capitel is all about how the collected data is stored and the api to access the database.
+The main focus is going to be database, the requirement, decision making, architecture and data modell.
+The API handles mainly the access to the database and implements some optimizations mentioned in the database articel.

 ## Requirements

 ### Primary Requirements

 - scale-able in the range of petabyte in size
 - hundred of thousands of requests per minute
 - high availablility